AverageMarcus/blog/src/posts/2021-09-01-migrating-from-docker-to-podman.md

 ```

 This seems to happen (for me at least) when I've previously run `podman machine stop`.
 It looks like the sock file isn't correctly being removed.
 Doing an `rm` on that file mentioned in the error message will be enough to get you going again.

+> UPDATE: Looks like this will be fixed in an upcoming release. - [PR](https://github.com/containers/podman/pull/11342)

 ```sh
 Error: error creating build container: short-name resolution enforced but cannot prompt without a TTY